Ureteral Stone in Charleston, SC

 What is a Ureteral stone?

-A stone forms in the kidney or ureter when you have an imbalance in molecular components like calcium, oxalate and phosphate, and their concentrations in your urine.
+A stone forms in the ureter when you have an imbalance in molecular components like calcium, oxalate and phosphate, and their concentrations in your urine.
 If overpopulated these molecules join together to form crystals, grow, and eventually result in stones of varying sizes.
 The most common types of stone are made of a combination of calcium and oxalate.
 But these “calcium” stones are usually unrelated to the amount of calcium in your diet.

 Do Ureteral stones cause symptoms?